List of flags of the districts of Warsaw: Wesoła

-On 1 January 2002, the towns of Wesoła and Sulejówek, were incorporated into the Warsaw County, which apport of them, consisted of the city of Warsaw.
-Wesoła continued to be part of the county until 27 October 2002, when the county was diestablished and replaced by the city of Warsaw, and Wesoła becoming the district of Warsaw.
+On 1 January 2002, the towns of Wesoła and Sulejówek, were incorporated into the Warsaw County, which additionally included the city of Warsaw.
+Wesoła continued to be part of the county until 27 October 2002, when the county was disestablished and replaced by the city of Warsaw, and Wesoła becoming the district of Warsaw.

 The flag of Wesoła was divided diagonally into two fields, with the dividing line going from the bottom left to the top right corners.
 The left field was white, and the right field, red.
 In the white field, near the right top corner, was placed a yellow circle, its top portion cut on the top edge of the flag.
 The flag was officially adopted in 1999, though, it was already used unofficially before that.

 Sulejówek

-On 1 January 2002, the towns of Sulejówek and Wesoła, were incorporated into the Warsaw County, which apport of them, consisted of the city of Warsaw.
-On 27 October 2002 the county ceased to existed, and Sulejówek was incorporated into nearby Mińsk County.
+On 1 January 2002, the towns of Sulejówek and Wesoła, were incorporated into the Warsaw County, which also included the city of Warsaw.
+On 27 October 2002 the county ceased to exist, and Sulejówek was incorporated into nearby Mińsk County.

 The flag of Sulejówek is divided into four horizontal stripes.
 The top and bottom stripes are light blue, and has the height of 2/5 of the flag's height.
 The two middle stripes are white and yellow, and each of them has the height of 1/10 of the flag.
 The colours were adopted from the town coat of arms of arms.
 The light blue was the colour of the dress uniform of Józef Piłsudski, Chief of State of Poland from 1918 to 1922.
 The flag was adopted in 2000.